asauber/kubernetes-proxy-protocol-demo/README.md

 The name of the ingress-nginx pod can be found with `kubectl get pods -A`.

-These broken header messages indicate that the in-cluster client is not sending Proxy Protocol data to ingress-nginx, which now exepcts it.
+These `broken header: ` messages indicate that the in-cluster client is not sending Proxy Protocol data to ingress-nginx, which now exepcts it.

 7. Fix this problem by using the service hostname instead of the public hostname.